VegaDeftwing/OpGuidesHugoSrc/content/posts/ai2.md

 This stands to be as big as the internet - if your company doesn't respond to it coming, you could get plowed over and be the next Sears.
 If you personally don't learn how to use it, you could wind up dramatically less capable than others in society.

 I haven't the slightest idea where we'll end up with this.
-Tom Scott has [a fantastic video](https://www.youtube.com/watch?v=jPhJbKBuNnA) where he explains that what scares him about AI right now is not knowing how good it'll get - are we near near the end of this AI explosion or only at the beginning?
+Tom Scott has [a fantastic video](https://www.youtube.com/watch?v=jPhJbKBuNnA) where he explains that what scares him about AI right now is not knowing how good it'll get - are we near the end of this AI explosion or only at the beginning?
 Yeah, I'm not about to answer that.

 But there's one thing which bothers me more than anything about this change, something which I got a good blurb out from ChatGPT itself: